H322/Track3-module1/docs/README.md

 <img width="1084" alt="Screenshot 2023-07-24 at 12 06 50 AM" src="https://media.github.ibm.com/user/399125/files/85b529a0-20dd-43ef-a740-82684ce80d9b">

+This analysis helps us understand which regions have the highest and lowest Job Satisfaction Rating, and by looking into the detalis of the work conditions (work hours, holidays, ... ) we can find more about the features that affect Job Satisfaction Rating.

 ## CareerSatisfaction
 In this section we want to investigate how well can we predict an individual's CareerSatisfaction?
 What aspects correlate well to CareerSatisfaction: